-To better serve our community, and its needs, BAME CDC will be reocating from 2754 Imperial Avenue to 3040 Imperial Avenue.
+To better serve our community, and its needs, BAME CDC wil be reocating from 2754 Imperial Avenue to 3040 Imperial Avenue.
 All of our programs will be available at the new location, but with some aditions.
 At 3040 Imperial Avenue we will launch the first Co-Working Space in the Greater Logan Heights communities, complete with 9 workstations.
-Furthermore, 4 executive suites will be available for rent.
+Furthermore, 4 exectutive suites will be available for rent.
 Both the cowrokring spaces and executive suites will have access to the lobby, a commercial kitchen and conference and training room(s).

-IMPERIAL AVEN
+IMPERIAL AVENUE

-The cost of this publication was subsidized by LISC San of San Diego Community Development Block Grant (CI Department of Housing and Urban Development (HUD).
-OBG) funds provided by the US
+The cost of this publication was subsidized by LISC San Diego in partnership with the City of San Diego Community Development Block Grant (CDBG) funds provided by the US Department of Housing and Urban Development (HUD).